siamabdalilah/Kalendar/ReadMe.md

 * Adding event after selecting a cell would prefill the add event with specified date.
 * Overflow in each cell is handled by enabling scroll.
 * Export events from selected tags of calendar to a well formatted CSV file which can then be imported to Google Calendar.
 So you get all features of google calendar.
 Ples giv xtra crdzs

+### Note on page validation
+The HTML page does not validate because of having empty <tr> tags in the file.
+We decided to have it that way because the number of rows can change depending on the month and removing and adding tr tags each time would seemed to unnecessarily complicate the logic.
+The empty tr tags have no effect on the visual.

+Another warning we get is for using date and time type inputs, which the validator says might not work on all browsers.
+We checked the latest versions of Chrome and Firefox and it works fine.